Supplemental Nutrition Assistance Program (SNAP)

 Need help finding the right information?
 Click the chat icon in the red circle located in the lower right corner of this screen to find many answers related to the Supplemental Nutrition Assistance Programs(SNAP), Families First Program and contact information.

-Discounted $50 Zoo Memberships offered to SNAP Participants
+Discounted Zoo Memberships offered to SNAP Participants for Family Fun

+The Nashville Zoo is offering reduced priced memberships for SNAP recipients.
 Participant must purchase the membership onsite at the Zoo’s Membership Building.
 Please tell the Membership Associate that you wish to use the SNAP discount and present both a valid SNAP/EBT card and ID to them.
 After SNAP discount the rate will be $50 (regular rate is currently $145).
 May not be combined with any other offers.
+Click here for a flyer with more information

 The Tennessee Department of Human Services is prepared to provide replacement Supplemental Nutrition Assistance Program benefits to families who suffered losses due to severe weather which may have caused power outages.